mikependon/RepoDB.NET/pages/classes/querybuilder.md

 This method is a generic method to be used in order to support the non-existing data-provider specific methods.
 This can be used anytime for the sake of SQL statement generation.

-Below is a sample code snippets that generates a CTE based `SELECT` query.
+Below is the sample code snippets that generates a CTE based `SELECT` query.

 ```csharp
 var dbSetting = DbSettingMapper.Get(typeof(SqlConnection));